Friday, 14 July 2023

 LEGENDS

-It is believed that this Shiva Lingam was installed and worshipped by Rama, hence Shiva is called as Ramalingeswara Swami.
+It is believed that this Shiva Lingam was installed and worshipped by Rama, hence Shiva is called Ramalingeswara Swami.

-In another legend this temple was built where Parasurama, did penance and lived.
+In another legend, this temple was built where Parasurama, did penance and lived.

 POOJAS AND CELEBRATIONS